 When considering a new comforter “duvet insert” you should be looking for both the highest down quality determined by fill power, and also be looking for a design construction that allows the down fill to reach its maximum fluffiness “Baffle Box Construction Design”, additionally should be looking at thread counts and the down types.

 Fill Power in down pillow, down comforter and down duvet insert represents quality, loft and how long these will retain their fluffiness.
-Down fill power is the measure for the amount of space one ounce of down takes up.
+Down fill power is the measure for space one ounce of down takes up.
 You can typically find fill power listed on higher end comforters.
 The higher the fill power, the better the insulating ability and puff up (fluffiness) a down comforter will have.
 Fill power is a good indicator of warmth and quality.

-Fill power facts
+Fill power facts.

 - The higher the fill power the larger the down clusters.